 Above all, I care about people and their ability to thrive and improve their lives.
 As your State Representative, this will always be my priority.
 If you have questions, concerns, or ideas for legislation, please don't hesitate to contact me.

 I was born in Colorado and raised in Lakewood, not far from where my husband and I live now.
 My father was a WWII veteran and Jeffco public school teacher, and my mother is a biologist and Costa Rican immigrant.
 They were an unlikely match, but shared common values, a deep understanding of right and wrong, and a profound commitment to service.
 Both credited education — my dad on the G.I.
 Bill, and my mom on government scholarships — with changing their lives.

-Though born in Colorado, I spent parts of my early childhood in Costa Rica and Mexico.
+Though born in Colorado, I spent my early childhood in Costa Rica and Mexico.
 From a young age, I alternated between the different cultures and languages of my parents.
 This taught me to be open-minded, compassionate, and to appreciate differences as strengths.